Tonywuhk/realai.org/policies.md

 * 2017 May 5.
 [America’s ‘Miracle Machine’ is in desperate need of, well, a miracle](https://www.washingtonpost.com/opinions/americas-miracle-machine-is-in-desperate-need-of-well-a-miracle/2017/05/05/daafbe6a-30e7-11e7-9534-00e4656c22aa_story.html). *Washinton Post*.
 * 2017 June 14.
 [U.S. weighs restricting Chinese investment in artificial intelligence](http://www.reuters.com/article/us-usa-china-artificialintelligence-idUSKBN1942OX). *Reuters*.

-## Global Collaboration
+## Global Initiatives

-In a [New York Times opinion](https://www.nytimes.com/2017/07/29/opinion/sunday/artificial-intelligence-is-stuck-heres-how-to-move-it-forward.html) published on July 29, 2017, [Gary Marcus](http://www.psych.nyu.edu/gary/) claimed the progress of AI was “stuck” and called for an international AI mission to move it forward.
+* In a [New York Times opinion](https://www.nytimes.com/2017/07/29/opinion/sunday/artificial-intelligence-is-stuck-heres-how-to-move-it-forward.html) published on July 29, 2017, [Gary Marcus](http://www.psych.nyu.edu/gary/) claimed the progress of AI was “stuck” and called for an international AI mission to move it forward.
 As an example of such a mission, he looked at [CERN](https://en.wikipedia.org/wiki/CERN) “with envy”.

+* [The AI Initiative](http://ai-initiative.org/) is an initiative of [The Future Society](http://www.thefuturesociety.org/) at Harvard Kennedy School dedicated to the rise of Artificial Intelligence.
+Created in 2015, it gathers students, researchers, alumni, faculty and experts from Harvard and beyond, interested in understanding the consequences of the rise of Artificial Intelligence.
+Its mission is to help shape the global AI policy framework.

 ## Research